Animals

 Least ConcernNATURAL HABITAT

-The Bald Eagle nests in trees in North America near large bodies of open water where they can find an abundance of fish.DEIT
+The Bald eagle nests in trees in North America near large bodies of open water where they can find an abundance of fish.DEIT

-IN THE WILD – Fish, carrion, small mammals and reptiles
+IN THE WILD – Fish, carrion, small mammals, and reptiles

 IN THE ZOO – Fish and rodentsFASCINATING FACTS

-• Can see up to 1.5 miles
+• Bald eagles can see up to 1.5 miles.

-• Known for building large nests
+• They are known for building large nests.

-• The Zoo’s eagles are injured birds that have been rehabilitated and are not able to be released into the wild -
+• The Zoo’s eagles are injured birds that have been rehabilitated and are not able to be released into the wild. -

 Blue and Gold Macaw